xueyiju/chocopy-wasm-compiler-B/design/frontEnd-design.md

-# first week front end design
+# First Week of Front End Design

-## 1. Make adjustment of layout
+## 1. Change the Code input box of compiler side

-## 2. Show all kinds of error properly in compiler mode
+## 2. The input box of interaction mode remains center

-## 3. Display all kinds of error properly in interaction mode
+## 3. Make adjustment of proportion of two mode on Web page

-## 4. Display the result of compiler mode
+## 4. The size of input box of interation mode remains the same

-## 5. Display the result of interaction mode
+## 5. Show the number of code line on the compiler side

+## 6. Show all kinds of error properly

-## 4. print all the fields in an object properly
+## 7. print all the fields in an object properly

-## 5. Display the space that heap have used
+## 8. Display the space that heap have used

-## 6. Show the global variable of wasm
+## 9. Show the global variable of wasm

 The global variable seems can be get from
 ```javascript